 (2) For the purposes of subsection (1) the Court may ascertain what material was before the State Administrative Tribunal on such evidence, statement or record of what occurred before the Tribunal as the Court considers sufficient.

-[Section 29 amended by No. 55 of 2004 s.
+[Section 29 amended: No. 55 of 2004 s.
 466.]

 30. Powers of Court